 Active Microbials Nutrient Liberator.
 Invented by a team of Colorado State University PhD soil microbiologists with a passion for soil health and sustainable agriculture.
 They used directed microbial phenotyping to create a concentrated blend of Pseudomonas putida, Comamonas testosteroni, Citrobacter freundii and Enterobacter cloacae, which act as tiny bioreactors, constantly emitting enzymes that liberate soil-bound phosphorus and micronutrients.

 Cannabis growers using Mammoth P see bud yields 16% higher than in untreated plants, as well as stronger plants less susceptible to lodging.
 Use may be restricted to the bloom stage, but for best results use throughout the growth cycle (even during flushing).
-Also useful after field applications of Calphos or Tennessee Brown Phosphate to speed phosphorus release.
+Also useful after field applications of Fertoz Organic Granulated Rock Phosphate Fertilizer or Tennessee Brown Phosphate to speed phosphorus release.

-Mix at 0.6 mL/gallon water: 120 mL bottle treats 12 plants from clone to harvest; 500 mL treats 50.
+Mix at 0.6 mL/gallon water.
+120 mL bottle treats 12 cannabis plants from clone to harvest; 500 mL treats 50.
 This is a live product: color changes and sediment are normal.
 It’s a bit stinky but will help you grow more stinky, sticky buds.
 As they say in the distinctively scented paper-mill towns around here, “It smells like money.”
-NEW!

 8180 Mammoth P Free Shipping